python/cpython/Doc/library/ipaddr.rst

    Take an IP string or int and return an object of the correct type.
 Returns an :class:`IPv4` or :class:`IPv6` object.

-   The *ipaddr* parameter must be a string or integer representing the IP address.
+   The *ipaddr* parameter must be a string, bytes or integer representing the IP address in ascii, network byte order or as a number respectively.
 Either IPv4 or IPv6 addresses may be supplied.
 Integers less than 2**32 will be considered to be IPv4.

    Raises :exc:`ValueError` if the *ipaddr* passed is not either an IPv4 or an IPv6 address.